 The Department of Earth Sciences in the Faculty of Arts and Science at the University of Toronto invites applications for a full-time tenure stream position in the area of Mineral Systems.
-The appointment will be at the rank of Assistant Professor, with an expected start date of July 1, 2022, or shortly thereafter.
+The appointment will be at the rank of Assistant Professor, with an expected start date of July 1, 2023.

 Salary will be commensurate with qualifications and experience.

 All qualified candidates are invited to apply online by clicking the link below.
-Applicants must submit:
+Application materials must include the following:

 - Cover letter (maximum 1 page)

 - A research statement outlining current and future research interests (maximum 3 pages)